Meritshot Tutorials

 6. Semicolon (;): In many SQL implementations, a semicolon is used to terminate a statement, especially when executing multiple statements in a script.

-Example of a Basic SQL Query
+Of a Basic SQL Query

 Here’s an example of a simple SQL query: